Scrambled Linear Pseudorandom Number Generators: Scramblers

 \subsection{Sum}

 The \texttt{+} scrambler simply adds two words of the state array in $\Z/2^w\Z$.
-The choice of words is relevant to the quality of the resulting generator, and we performed a number of tests to choose the best pair depending on the underlying engine.
+The choice of words is relevant to the quality of the resulting generator, and we performed several statistical tests to choose the best pair depending on the underlying engine.
 The idea appeared in Saito and Matsumoto's XSadd generator~\cite{SaMXA}, and was subsequently used by the \xorshiftp family~\cite{VigFSMXG}.
-In Figure~\ref{fig:xoroshiro128}-\ref{fig:xoshiro512} the \verb|result_plus| output is computed using the \texttt{+} scrambler.

-Note that the lowest bit output by the \texttt{+} scrambler is just a xor of bits following the same linear recurrence, and thus follows in turn the same linear recurrence.
+Note that the lowest bit output by the \texttt{+} scrambler is just a xor of bits following the same linear recurrence, and thus follows, in turn, the same linear recurrence.
 For this reason, we consider \texttt{+} a \emph{weak scrambler}.
 As we consider higher bits, there is still a linear recurrence describing their behavior, but it becomes quickly of such a high linear complexity to become undetectable.
 We will discuss in more detail this issue in Section~\ref{sec:thscr}.
+In the sample code, the \verb|result_plus| output is computed using the \texttt{+} scrambler.